beber666/Famicom-OpenAV/README.md

 For the moment, it's only compatible with the **HVC-CPU-07** board.
 There is a "manual" hack for the more recent board versions [here](https://famicomania.net/famav3.html).
 Once I have this type of board, I will design another Gerber file.
 ---

+## Sources Files
+Sources files are included in the repo.
+Use https://easyeda.com/ to read them

+---

+---